robotics-laboratory/truck/README.md

 }
 ```

-Now you can start a new container and attach it.
+Now you can start new container and attach.

 ```
 # dev/amd64